Airpals logo

 How to Find the Nearest USPS Drop-Off Location

-The most reliable way to locate a USPS drop off location is through the official USPS Locator Tool.
-This tool allows you to:
+The most reliable way is the official USPS Locator Tool.
+Here's how to use it:

 Guidelines for Dropping Off Prepaid USPS Packages